How to Create DB Migration Tool in Go from Scratch

 We will start writing our migration tool by defining a struct for a migration.

-A migration will have a version, a up function to upgrade the schema, and a down function to downgrade the schema.
-We will also have a local field done to identify whether the migration has been executed or not.
+function to downgrade the schema.
+We will also have a local field done

 package migrations